Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

 Schema description coverage is 100%, so baseline is 3.
-Description only restates what schema already provides for each parameter, adding no new meaning beyond the schema field descriptions.
+Description does not add meaning beyond what the schema already provides for each parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.